BinomialLLC/basis_universal/README.md

 Devices/API's supporting BC1-5, BC6H, BC7: Transcode to a single BC5 textures, which used to be called "ATI 3DC".
 It has two high quality BC4 blocks in there, so it'll look great.
 Once BC7 alpha support comes online that will be the better option.

+### Special Transcoding Scenarios (treatment of alpha texture formats when trancoding from color-only .basis files)

+Color-only .basis files don't have alpha slices, so here's what currently happens when you transcode them to various texture formats (we are open to feedback or adding more options here):

+BC3/DXT5 or ETC2 EAC: The color data gets transcoded to output color, as you would expect.
+You'll get all-255 blocks in the output alpha blocks, because the transcoder doesn't have any alpha slice data to convert to the output format.
+(Alternately, we could convert a single channel of the color data (like G) to output alpha, and assume the user will swizzle in the shader, which could provide a tiny gain in ETC1S conversion quality.
+But now output alpha would require special interpretation and we would need to invoke the block transcoders twice.)

+BC4/DXT5A: This format is usually interpreted as holding single channel red-only data.
+We invoke the ETC1S->BC4 transcoder, which takes the red channel of the color slice (which we assume is grayscale, but doesn't have to be) and converts that to BC4/DXT5A blocks.
+(We could allow the user to select the source channel, if that is useful.)

+BC5/3DC: This format has two BC4 blocks, and is usually used for XY (red/green) tangent space normal maps.
+Like BC4, we convert the color slice's red channel to the first BC4 block.
+The 2nd block (output green) gets all-255 blocks because we don't have an alpha slice to convert to the 2nd block.

+So the first block (output red/or X) will have the R channel of the color slice (which we assume is actually grayscale, but doesn't have to be), and the output green channel (or Y) will have all-255 blocks.
+We could support converting the first two components of the color ETC1S texture slice to BC5, but doing so doesn't seem to have any practical benefits (just use BC1 or BC7).
+Alternately we could support allowing the user to select a source channel other than red.

+Note that you can directly control exactly how transcoding works at the block level by calling a lower level API, basisu_transcoder::transcode_slice().
+The higher level API (transcode_image_level) uses this low-level API internally. find_slice() and get_file_info() return all the slice information you would need to call this lower level API.
+I would study transcode_image_level()'s implementation before using the slice API to get familar with it.
+The slice API was written first.

 ### basisu Command Line Compression Tool

 The tool supports these major modes: compression to .basis files (the default), validation of .basis files with CRC16 checking of the transcoded ETC1S data, validation and unpacking to multiple .PNG and mipmapped/cubemapped .KTX files, and comparing two PNG's and computing various image quality metrics (PSNR, SSIM).